 The area considered most likely to be shedding the anomalous stream sediment was firstly rock chipped.
-A total of 20, five to ten kilogram, rock chip samples of gossanous or veined outcrops were collected and submitted to Australian Assay Laboratories, in Pine Creek, for fire assay analysis of Au.
+A total of 20, five to ten kg rock chip samples of gossanous or veined outcrops were collected and submitted for fire assay analysis of Au.
 The peak result returned was 0.42 g/t Au, 260m SE of the stream sediment location (Nicholson, 1989).